Learn to Hunt

-In response to this request, The 82nd State General Assembly passed a statute which required the Department to write new rules and a provide issuance of a General Permit to authorize well construction and well services related wastewater discharge when that discharge reaches a Water of the United States.
+In response to this request, The 82nd State General Assembly passed a statute which required the Department to write new rules and a develop a General Permit to authorize well construction and well services related wastewater discharge when that discharge reaches a Water of the United States.
 The Bill History can be found at the following web link:

-The department worked with well industy professionals from our state to develop General Permit #6, as well as guidance documents to help inform contractors and engineers on how to meet the conditions of the new requirements.
+The department worked with well industry professionals from our state to develop General Permit #6, as well as guidance documents to help inform contractors and engineers on how to meet the conditions of the new requirements.

 Many well construction sites are located near ditches, waterways, or subsurface drainage inlets that may allow well construction related wastewater to reach a Water of the United States.

 When allowed to flow untreated, the wastewater may eventually reach a stream, river or a lake.
 This can result in turbidity that can affect aquatic life and deposit sediments that create undesirable changes to the stream or lake bed.

 In addition, when released in large quantity, drilling fluid additives and other products used in drilling and servicing wells may contain substances that are acutely toxic to aquatic life.
 These products can chemically and physically alter the water body and cause additional problems like killing aquatic life and inhibiting the life processes for all species that depend on the water.

 Anytime the wastewater generated by well related construction and services is discharged off the well construction site and reaches a Water of the United States, the wastewater falls under the requirements of GP6.
 GP6 requires the discharger to comply with certain treatment standards and discharge requirements.
 If the well construction or well services related wastewater does not reach a Water of the United States, the discharge is not subject to GP6.